meteor/meteor/client/basic/sections/collections.md

 });
 ```

-There are three possible callbacks, that get different arguments.
-The first
+The `allow` method accepts three possible callbacks: `insert`, `remove`,
-argument is always the `_id` of the logged in user.
+and `update`.
+The first argument to all three callbacks is the `_id` of
+the logged in user, and the remaining arguments are as follows:

 1. `insert(userId, document)`